Thomas More University: Athletics

 Thomas More athletic programs are known as the Saints.
 Thomas More University announced in July 2022 that they have been granted provisional membership to the National Collegiate Athletic Association (NCAA) Division II.
 Thomas More currently competes in the Mid-South Conference of the NAIA.
-The Saints have been in the NAIA for the past two academic years and will retain NAIA membership until completion of the 2022-23 academic year.
-In preparation for applying to return to the NCAA, the University approached and was unanimously approved in summer 2021 for provisional membership to the Great Midwest Athletic Conference (GMAC).
-With the successful bid in 2022 to rejoin the NCAA as a Division II competitor, the University will compete in the Great Midwest and be eligible for conference championships and tournaments beginning in the 2023-24 academic year.
-Following the mandatory transition period, the University would then become eligible for NCAA Championships during the 2025-26 year.
+The Saints have been in the NAIA for the past two academic years and will retain NAIA membership until completion of the 2022–23 academic year.
+In preparation for applying to return to the NCAA, the university approached and was unanimously approved in summer 2021 for provisional membership to the Great Midwest Athletic Conference (GMAC).
+With the successful bid in 2022 to rejoin the NCAA as a Division II competitor, the university will compete in the Great Midwest and be eligible for conference championships and tournaments beginning in the 2023–24 academic year.
+Following the mandatory transition period, the university would then become eligible for NCAA Championships during the 2025–26 year.

-The Saints previously competed as a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the short-lived American Collegiate Athletic Association (ACAA) during only the 2018–19 school year; as well as a member of the Presidents' Athletic Conference (PAC) from 2005–06 to 2017–18.
-Thomas More had previously been members of the NAIA from 1947–48 to 1989–90.

-Thomas More has more than 700 student athletes and competes in 29 varsity sports programs including: Men's sports include archery, band, baseball, basketball, bowling, cheerleading, cross country, football, golf, lacrosse, rugby, soccer, tennis, track & field, volleyball and wrestling; while women's sports include archery, band, basketball, bowling, cheerleading, cross country, dance, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.
-In June 2022, Thomas More University announced the launch of esports, which joins the Saints intercollegiate athletics programs during the 2022-2023 academic year.
+Thomas More has more than 700 student athletes and competes in 29 varsity sports programs.
+Men's sports include archery, band, baseball, basketball, bowling, cheerleading, cross country, football, golf, lacrosse, rugby, soccer, tennis, track & field, volleyball and wrestling; women's sports include archery, band, basketball, bowling, cheerleading, cross country, dance, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.
+In June 2022, Thomas More University announced the launch of esports, which joins the Saints intercollegiate athletics programs during the 2022–2023 academic year.
 The program will be part of the National Association of Collegiate Esports (NACE).
 Esports encompasses competitive, organized video gaming.

-Thomas More University and the Florence Y’alls Baseball Club partnered in March 2022 to rename the home of the Florence Y’alls “Thomas More Stadium.”
-As part of the agreement, the stadium will also become the home of the Thomas More Saints’ baseball team starting in spring 2023.
-Thomas More announced a major comprehensive fundraising campaign in Fall 2021 in support of a five-year strategic plan that includes enhanced athletic facilities for many of the Saints 29 sports teams.
-Additional plans are in place for other facility upgrades at the university that will affect additional Saints sports teams positively; renovations at Republic Bank Field and its track were completed in 2021.